Texera/AmberOnOrleans/README.md

 ```
 CREATE USER 'orleansbackend'@'%' IDENTIFIED BY 'orleans-0519-2019';
 ```
-3. Create a mysql database called 'orleans' and grant all privileges by using the following commands.
+3. Create a mysql database called 'amberorleans' and grant all privileges by using the following commands.
 ```
-CREATE DATABASE orleans;
+CREATE DATABASE amberorleans;
-GRANT ALL PRIVILEGES ON orleans. * TO 'orleansbackend'@'%';
+GRANT ALL PRIVILEGES ON amberorleans. * TO 'orleansbackend'@'%';
 FLUSH PRIVILEGES;
+USE amberorleans;
 ```
 4. Run the scripts [MySQL-Main.sql](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Shared/MySQL-Main.sql), [MySQL-Clustering.sql](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Clustering.AdoNet/MySQL-Clustering.sql) to create the necessary tables and insert entries in the database.